mitric-lab/programming_theochem/src/02-symbolic_computation/02-calculus.md

 #### Evaluating Derivatives (or any other expression)
 Sometimes, we want to evaluate derivatives, or just any expression at specified points.
-For this purpose, we could again use `Lambda` to convert the expression into a function and inserting values by function calls; However, SymPy expressions have the `subs` method to avoid the detour:
+For this purpose, we could again use `Lambda` to convert the expression into a function and insert values by function calls; However, SymPy expressions have the `subs` method to avoid the detour:
 ```python
 {{#include ../codes/02-symbolic_computation/calculus.py:substitution}}
 ```
 This method takes a pair of arguments.
-The first one is the variable to be substituted and the second one the value.
+The first one is the variable to be substituted and the second one is the value.
 Note that the value can also be a variable or an expression.
 A list of such pairs can also be supplied to substitute multiple variables.